pablogkilroy/DRLND_cont_control_multiagent_DDPG/README.md

 ## Introduction

-For this project, we train a twoagents to play a match of tennis using a DDPG algorithm.
+For this project, two agents are trained to play a match of tennis using a DDPG algorithm.

 The environment is designed for 2 agents playing tennis.
 The each have 2 possible actions (up/down and away/close to net) with 8 observations per agents stacked in 3 observations over three consecutive steps.